featurist/pogoscript/README.md

 ## No Built-in Keywords

-There are no keywords in PogoScript.
+There are no keywords in Pogoscript.
 All control structures use the same syntax rules as regular functions and methods, so it's very easy to write your own control structures:

     unless (condition, block) =
         if (!condition)